 For job seekers and professionals that have any online content, photographs, or other media that you are worried about, cannot control, or are having trouble removing from the Internet, contact the experienced internet attorneys of Minc Law today.

-At Minc Law, we can help clean up your online presence and digital footprint to better prepare you for a new and successful job seeking journey.
+The digital risk management experts at Minc Law can help clean up your online presence and digital footprint to better prepare you for a new and successful job seeking journey.